sitewhere/sitewhere/README.md

 dynamically.
 The underlying [Ceph](https://ceph.com/) architecture used by Rook.io can handle _exobytes_ of data while allowing data to be resilient to failures at the node, rack, or even datacenter level.

-### Service Discovery with HashiCorp Consul

-With the dynamic nature of the microservices architecture, it is imporant for microservices to be able to efficiently locate running instances of the various other services they interact with.
-SiteWhere 2.0 leverages [Consul](https://www.consul.io/) for service discovery.
-Each microservice registers with Consul and provides a steady stream of updates to the (potentially replicated) central store.
-As instances of microservices are added or removed, SiteWhere dynamically adjusts connectivity to take advantage of the available resources.

 ## High Performance Data Processing Pipeline